 4. Knead the butyl with your fingers until it is as soft as it will get, especially in cold temperatures.
 It should be the consistency of soft clay.
 Then roll the butyl between your fingers into a string 1/8″ to 1/4″ in diameter, depending on the size of the fastener and the gap to fill.
 For sealing screws, bend the string into a ring shape just large enough to slide onto the fastener.
 Roll the ends together until they join completely.
 For larger or irregular shaped holes, make a shape that completely surrounds the hole.

-5. Slide the butyl ring onto the fasteners tight against the washer or head.
+5. Slide the butyl ring onto the fastener and tight against the washer or head.
 For finish washers like I show here, the butyl should easily fill the washer with excess to spare.

-6. Insert the fasteners into the holes and press hard to compress the butyl and force it into the chamfer.
+6. Insert the fastener into the hole and press hard to compress the butyl and force it into the chamfer.

 7. Tighten all fasteners as usual.
 The excess butyl should squeeze out around the fastener, a good sign that it is also squeezing into the chamfer and fastener threads.

-8. Even though it seems soft enough, the butyl will continue to squeeze out for hours or even days, depending on the amount and the temperature.
-The next day, re-tighten any loose fasteners.
+8. Even though it seems soft enough, the butyl will continue to squeeze out for hours or even days, depending on the amount and the air temperature.
+Retighten any loose fasteners the next day.

-9. When the butyl has finished squeezing out, carefully trim off the excess with a utility knife.
+9. When the butyl has finished squeezing out, carefully trim off the excess with a putty knife.

 Would you like to be notified when I publish more posts like this?
 Enter your email address below to subscribe to this blog and receive notifications of new posts by email.
 You will also receive occasional newsletters with exclusive info and deals only for subscribers and the password to the Downloads page.
 It’s free and you can unsubscribe at any time but almost nobody does!